An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 “Don’t even bother with anything else until you’re marketing at least five times a day, five days a week,” I said to her.
 “THEN, if you’re still not getting any traction, call me and I’ll show you how to fix it.”

 Clients do not magically find you.
 YOU have to go out and look for them.
 YOU have to show them how you can provide value to them.
-YOU have to offer them stories so irresistible that they can’t NOT buy them.
+YOU have to offer them stories so irresistible they can’t NOT buy them.

 YOU are the one trying to sell something here—an idea or a service.
 And therefore, you have to learn to market.